 Phil Levis (Stanford University)

-Please bring a laptop to use during the tutorial and download the Tock VM in advance.
+Please bring a laptop to use during the tutorial and download the Tock VM1 in advance.
 If you prefer to develop natively, please finish the Tock Getting Started guide so that everything is downloaded in advance.

 Location & Transportation